-The AOB along with six regional commissions monitor institutions in which there is or can be a deprivation or restriction of personal liberty, such as in prisons or nursing homes.
+The AOB along with one federal and six regional commissions monitor institutions in which there is or can be a deprivation or restriction of personal liberty, such as in prisons or nursing homes.
 The inspection also extends to institutions and programmes for people with disabilities, and the administration is monitored as an executive authority if direct orders are issued and coercive measures are exercised, as in the case of deportations, demonstrations and police operations.
 The essential purpose of the above is to recognise and remedy risk factors for human rights infringements at an early stage.

 The AOB is essentially the "human rights house of the Republic of Austria".

 In addition to preventive monitoring, anybody can expressly lodge a complaint to the AOB if he/she believes that there has been an infringement of human rights.

 The legal constitutional mandate for protecting human rights as a “National Prevention Mechanism” (NPM) is based on two significant legal instruments of the United Nations.
 The first instrument is the UN Optional Protocol to the Convention against Torture and other Cruel, Inhuman or Degrading Treatment or Punishment (OPCAT) and the second instrument is the UN Convention on the Rights of Persons with Disabilities.

 The AOB presents its current inspection findings - as in the case of individual complaints - in its Reports to Parliament and the provincial parliaments.
 The Board is also obliged to report to the UN sub-commission each year about its work as a National Prevention Mechanism (NPM) for the prevention of torture.